MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/leaderboard.md

 ### Player authentication and identity

 This reference architecture doesn't cover player authentication nor player identity.
-Both are left as an exercise for the reader.

-PlayFab offers multiple [forms of authentication](https://docs.microsoft.com/gaming/playfab/#pivot=documentation&panel=authentication) so players can be tracked across multiple devices:
+For more information on authentication, check out Azure PlayFab, which offers many [forms of authentication](https://docs.microsoft.com/rest/api/playfab/client/authentication) so players can be tracked across multiple devices.

-- Device ID for guest login
-- Username/password
-- Google account
-- GameCenter account
-- Facebook account
-- Steam account
-- Kongregate account
-- Twitch account
-- Other oAuth providers
-- Android device ID
-- Custom player ID

 ### Size and complexity